autodatadirect/formBuilder/docs/content/api.md

     - **_showLayer(*string* layer, *boolean* show)** Makes the layer that has been passed in visible.
     - **_destroy()** If the current type has a tearDown method then call it.
 * Events
-    - **dirty** *Optional* Triggered if the form has been changed but not saved.
+    - **dirty** *Optional.* Triggered if the form has been changed but not saved.
-    - **clean** *Optional* Triggered if the form's current value equals the previous value, and the form has been correctly saved.
+    - **clean** *Optional.* Triggered if the form's current value equals the previous value, and the form has been correctly saved.
         + Also triggered in the clearDirty() method.
     - **afterset(null, [val, value])** *Optional.* Called after `set()` replaces the form values **Default:** (undefined).